vg-json-data/sm-json-data/strats.md

 Some strats involve leaving the room in a special way that allows a corresponding strat in the next room to be executed.
 Common examples include leaving the room with a shinespark or shinecharge, or running out of the room in order to complete a shinecharge in the next room.
 Strats that exit a room in such a way are identified by a strat property `exitCondition`, containing a property describing the type of exit condition, such as `leaveWithRunway`, `leaveShinecharged`, or `leaveWithSpark`.
 Likewise, strats that require entering the room in a special way are identified by a strat property `entranceCondition`, containing a property describing the type of entrance condition required, such as `comeInRunning`, `comeInShinecharged`, or `comeInWithSpark`.

+## Runway geometry

+Many cross-room strats involve the use of runways.
+The geometry of a runway is summarized by an object having the following properties:

+* _length:_ The number of tiles in the runway.
+* _openEnd:_ Any runway that is used to gain momentum has two ends.
+An open end is when a platform drops off into nothingness, as opposed to ending against a wall or a door transition tile.
+An open end offers a bit more room to run.
+This property indicates the number of open ends that are available to use (0 or 1).
+* The following properties further define the tiles in `length`, by indicating how many of them have some particularities.
+Samus temporarily moves more slowly over sloped tiles, which effectively gives a longer distance over which to gain speed on the runway.
+These properties will be missing if there are no such tiles.
+In places with more than 45 tiles where it's not relevant, that information will also be omitted.
+  * _gentleUpTiles:_ Indicates how many tiles gently slope upwards (like in Speed Booster Hall).
+  * _gentleDownTiles:_ Indicates how many tiles gently slope downwards (like in Speed Booster Hall).
+  * _steepUpTiles:_ Indicates how many tiles steeply slope upwards (like in Landing Site).
+  * _steepDownTiles:_ Indicates how many tiles steeply slope downwards (like in Landing Site).
+  * _startingDownTiles:_  Indicates how many tiles slope downwards at the expected start of the running space.
+A stutter can't be executed on those tiles.

+In most cases, what matters is the effective runway length (ERL), which takes into account how slopes temporarily slow down Samus' horizontal movement:

+`ERL = length - startingDownTiles - 9/16 * (1 - openEnd) + 1/3 * steepUpTiles + 1/7 * steepDownTiles + 5/27 * gentleUpTiles + 5/59 * gentleDownTiles`

+There is some variance in how much downward slopes slow Samus' movement, depending on specific alignment of Samus' X position.
+The amount of variance is small enough to be neglected as long as some small amount of lenience is included in how runways are required to be used.

 ## Exit conditions

 In all strats with an `exitCondition`, the `to` node of the strat must be a door node.
 If the door has a lock on it, it is required to be unlocked before a strat with an `exitCondition` can be executed: door lock bypass strats cannot be combined with strats having an `exitCondition`.
 An `exitCondition` object must contain exactly one property, which indicates the type of exit condition provided by the strat: